alexsantostx94/portfolio-alex-santos/src/pages/index.md

           quantitative analysis and creating user research reports.
       - title: Interaction Design
         content: >-
-          I am always looking for ways to improve a user's interaction with products and designs.
-I have industry experience in designing microinteractions that provide the subtlest amount of feedback and concepting Augmented Reality experiences that transform the way we interact with our physical world.
+          My focus is to improve the user's interaction with each product and design.
+I  My industry experience ranges from designing microinteractions to concepting Augmented Reality experiences that transform the way we interact with our physical world.
 template: advanced
 ---